 This guide is for developers who write code daily.
-We compare context windows, agent modes, multi-file editing, extension ecosystems, and exact pricing for every major AI code editor.
+We compare form factor, context windows, agent autonomy, SWE-bench strength, and exact pricing for all nine.
 Also see: Best Claude Code Alternatives 2026.
+Not a developer?
+Read Best Cursor Alternatives for Non-Coders — AI app builders that ship working apps from a single prompt, no IDE required.

 Quick Comparison: Cursor Alternatives for Developers